Everything you need to know about our product install, setup steps, configuration and usage of various features

 Check LEDs Off function to disable.

-Note #1: If you disable Control Changes and System Exclusive messages from Hardware port, your plug-in / application might stop responding to hardware knob movements completely.
+Note #1: If you disable Control Changes and System Exclusive messages from Hardware port, your Editor might stop responding to hardware knob movements completely.

 Note #2: In Standalone Application use, Remote Keyboard MIDI Input data is handled in Process DAW messages section.